dell/omnia/docs/source/InstallationGuides/BuildingClusters/Authentication.rst

     ansible-playbook user_passwordless_ssh.yml -i inventory

-Where inventory follows the format defined under inventory file in the provided `Sample Files <../../samplefiles.html>`_
+Where inventory follows the format defined under inventory file in the provided `Sample Files. <../../samplefiles.html>`_ The inventory file is case-sensitive.
+Follow the casing provided in the sample file link.

 .. caution:: Do not run ssh-keygen commands after passwordless SSH is set up on the nodes.